West Harbour RFC: Club history

-Western Suburbs were unceremoniously relegated to the second division in 1952 and fared poorly until promoted back into 1st Division in 1966.
+Western Suburbs were excluded from the competition after the 1951 season and its area was divided up and redistributed to neighbouring clubs..
+When a new Second Division was established in 1962, Wests were admitted as one of the founding clubs.
+In 1966 Wests were promoted back into 1st Division with a further redistribution of club boundaries made to restore its area.

 It was at this point that the club’s fortunes changed when Rufus Miahere joined as 1st Grade coach in 1970.
 Miahere began with seven wins in 1971 and eight wins in 1972.
 In 1973 he lifted the Club back to the glory it had enjoyed in the 1930s by winning 17 matches in a row.
 Western Suburbs won the Club Championships that year and the season was flawed only by a loss to Randwick in the Grand Final.
 That year Laurie Monaghan became the Club’s first test player since World War II, followed shortly after by one of Sydney’s true Rugby characters, Mick Ellem.

 The Club was once again relegated to 2nd Division in 1980 and then promoted back to 1st Division in 1981.
 In 1982, the Club had discussions with the Sydney Rugby Union regarding the upgrade of Concord Oval.
 The Club made a donation of $250,000 to the NSWRU, which allowed the State Government to provide a further $1 million and saw Concord Oval transformed into a world class rugby venue, which in 1987 saw more than 25,000 people attend the World Cup semi-final match between Australia and France.